MetaSUB-CAMP/CAMP_Module_Template/camp_{{cookiecutter.module_slug}}/README.rst

 We love to see it!
 This module was partially envisioned as a dependable, prepackaged sandbox for developers to test their shiny new tools in.

-These instructions are meant for developers who have made a tool and want to integrate or demo its functionality as part of a standard {{ cookiecutter.module_slug }} workflow, or developers who want to integrate an existing {{ cookiecutter.module_slug }} tool.
+These instructions are meant for developers who have made a tool and want to integrate or demo its functionality as part of the standard {{ cookiecutter.module_name }} workflow, or developers who want to integrate an existing tool.

 1. Write a module rule that wraps your tool and integrates its input and output into the pipeline.
     * This is a great `Snakemake tutorial <https://bluegenes.github.io/hpc-snakemake-tips/>`_ for writing basic Snakemake rules.
-    * If you're adding new tools from an existing YAML, use ``conda env update --file configs/conda/camp_{{ cookiecutter.module_slug }}.yaml --prune``.
+    * If you're adding new tools from an existing YAML, use ``conda env update --file configs/conda/{{ cookiecutter.module_slug }}.yaml --prune``.
+    * If you're using external scripts and resource files that i) cannot easily be integrated into either `utils.py` or `parameters.yaml`, and ii) are not as large as databases that would justify an externally stored download, add them to ``workflow/ext/`` and use ``rule external_rule`` as a template to wrap them.
 2. Update the ``make_config`` in ``workflow/Snakefile`` rule to check for your tool's output files.
 Update ``samples.csv`` to document its output if downstream modules/tools are meant to ingest it.
+    * If you plan to integrate multiple tools into the module that serve the same purpose but with different input or output requirements (ex. for alignment, Minimap2 for Nanopore reads vs. Bowtie2 for Illumina reads), you can toggle between these different 'streams' by setting the final files expected by ``make_config`` using the example function ``workflow_mode``.
-3. If applicable, update the default conda config using ``conda env export > config/conda/camp_{{ cookiecutter.module_slug }}.yaml`` with your tool and its dependencies.
+3. If applicable, update the default conda config using ``conda env export > config/conda/{{ cookiecutter.module_slug }}.yaml`` with your tool and its dependencies.
     - If there are dependency conflicts, make a new conda YAML under ``configs/conda`` and specify its usage in specific rules using the ``conda`` option (see ``first_rule`` for an example).
 4. Add your tool's installation and running instructions to the module documentation and (if applicable) add the repo to your `Read the Docs account <https://readthedocs.org/>`_ + turn on the Read the Docs service hook.
 5. Run the pipeline once through to make sure everything works using the test data in ``test_data/`` if appropriate, or your own appropriately-sized test data.
 Then, generate unit tests to ensure that others can sanity-check their installations.